Image Denoising Using the Geodesics' Gramian of the Manifold Underlying Patch-Space: Performance analysis

 \section{Performance analysis}

-We analyze the performance of GGD using both a similarity metric and visual perception.
-First, we analyze the performance of GGD with respect to changing parameter values and then compare the results with an existing algorithm, presented in \cite{Meyer2014}, that uses eigenvalues of the graph Laplacian to reduce the noise.
-For the convenience of the reference, we name the method in \cite{Meyer2014} as Graph Laplacian Denoising and abbreviate as GLD.
-Second, we compare the performance of GGD with four benchmark image processing methods.
+We analyze the performance of GGD by both visual perception and three similarity metrics, namely, Root Mean Square Error (RMSE), Peak Signal to Noise Ratio (PSNR), and Structural Similarity Index Measure (SSIM).
+First, we analyze the sensitivity of GGD to both the noise contamination ($\epsilon$) of an input image and the parameters of GGD, namely, patch size ($\rho$), neighborhood size ($\delta$), and eigenvector threshold ($L$).
+Then, we compare the performance of GGD with six benchmark image denoising methods.